petraratkai/ISSIE_DrawBlock/README-tl319.md

 singleWireModernView - Explicitly shown in demo , have to manually test however as requires section 3 that is not yet implemented - calls renderModernSegment for each segment of the given wire as well as rendering the bit width text.

 singleWireRadialView  - Explicitly shown in demo - Uses the SVG command to generate the ReactElements that renders the entire radial wire as well as rendering the bit width text.
+There is some incorrect behaviour in this function, due to the fact that the rendered arcs are all of radius 5.
+Specifically if there are 3 segments and the middle segment has a length of less than 5 the two arcs will pass one another and subsequently be joined by another straight line.
+This however is a relatively minor problem as the issue is likely to only come up when specifically attempting to recreate it.

 view - Implicitly shown in demo - Calls singleWire_____View on each wire in the model, according to the Model.Type